CSIRO-enviro-informatics/aao-ont/README.md

 #### `aao:Matter`
 is an area of responsibility denoted by its `rdfs:label` which is a descriptive phrase.

+A key question is how `aao:Matter` relates to `agrif:Function` (which is defined as part of the [Commonwealth Record Series system ontology](https://github.com/CSIRO-enviro-informatics/crs-ont).

 ### Organisations
 The description of each Department of State should be formalized as an `auorg:DepartmentOfState` using the [Au Org Ontology](https://github.com/CSIRO-enviro-informatics/auorg-ont